Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Lessons from LLM-DTA Integration

 \section{Lessons from LLM-DTA Integration}

-Motivated by LLM’s strong performance, we examine how its capabilities can be leveraged.
-We show that it is nontrivial through two integration attempts described in this section.
-For simplicity, we focus on directly integrating LLM-recommended indexes (Sections~\ref{sec:single-query-workloads} and~\ref{sec:multi-query-workloads}) with DTA in the following discussion.
+We show that it is nontrivial to integrate LLM with DTA, with two attempts.
+For simplicity, we focus on directly integrating LLM-recommended indexes (Sections~\ref{sec:single-query-workloads} and~\ref{sec:multi-query-workloads}) with DTA.
 Integrating LLM-derived insights (Section~\ref{sec:llm-efficacy}) leads to similar challenges.